gstojsic/bitcoin-proxy/README.md

       null);
 var uptime = proxy.uptime();
 ```
+## related projects
+If you need to process zmq notifications from your bitcoin node in your java application, checkout [bitcoin-zmq][bitcoin-zmq]

 ## acknowledgments
 - to bitcoin core developers for the great service they provide to the community.
 - to the good people at BlockchainCommons for the very good [book][bitcoinCliBook] on how to use bitcoin from the